aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTM to DOCM?</h2>

+XLTM is an Excel Open XML Macro-Enabled Template file format which is used to store Excel documents with macros.
+DOCM is a Microsoft Word Open XML Macro-Enabled Document file format which is used to store Word documents with macros.
+Converting XLTM to DOCM is necessary when a user wants to use the macros stored in the XLTM file in a Word document.

+<h2>How Aspose.Total helps for XLTM to DOCM Conversion?</h2>
-For a Python developer, who is trying to add a XLTM to DOCM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and DOCM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTM and DOCM files.
+It helps to automate the conversion process of XLTM to DOCM.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLTM file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to work with Excel documents.
+It supports a variety of features such as creating, editing, converting, and printing Excel documents.
+It also supports a variety of file formats such as XLS, XLSX, XLTM, CSV, HTML, and PDF.

+The Aspose.Words for Python via .NET API provides a wide range of features to work with Word documents.
+It supports a variety of features such as creating, editing, converting, and printing Word documents.
+It also supports a variety of file formats such as DOC, DOCX, DOCM, HTML, and PDF.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of XLTM to DOCM.
+It provides a simple and efficient way to convert XLTM to DOCM without any manual intervention.
+The API also provides a wide range of features to work with Excel and Word documents.
+It supports a variety of file formats and provides a wide range of features to work with Excel and Word documents.

 {{% /blocks/products/pf/feature-page-summary %}}